SkyeSenatla/SupportTicketDashboard_StarterPack/README.md

-# Support Ticket Dashboard — Take-Home Exercise
+# Support Ticket Dashboard — Trainee Technical Test
 ## The Scenario

 You're stepping into a project left behind by a junior developer who was